KernCore91/-SC-Insurgency-Weapons-Project/README.md

 ## Notes

-This pack will not include a *.res* file or a *.fgd* file until we are fully finished with it.
+This pack a *.fgd* file in case you would like to use the weapons in your map.

 This pack also includes a test map called: *sc_insurgency*.
 Use it to try the new weapons out.